 You can turn the display on and off for thematic layers the same way you can for other map layers.
 All the display settings in Layer Control are also applicable to thematic layers, enabling you to set a zoom level for each thematic layer.
-You can also access the Modify Thematic Layer dialog box through Layer Control by clicking the Thematic button.
+You can also access the Modify Thematic Map dialog box through Layer Control by double-click the thematic layer.